carlosrv999/demo-gcp/README.md

 - Google SDK (gcloud command-line tool)
 - kubectl https://kubernetes.io/es/docs/tasks/tools/install-kubectl/

+No need to install third-party IngressController (like NGINX Ingress Controller or Istio) as GCP has its own.

 ## Installation

 Download your Service Account credentials in JSON format and save to work directory of this repo, save file as **credentials.json**.
 The Service Account needs to have Project Owner permissions to the desired project.